 You can't rely on Medicare to cover these costs, even if you're age 65 or older.
 Medicare doesn't provide benefits for long-term care and has only limited benefits for short-term care.4

-Medicaid covers long-term care costs, but in order to be eligible, you need to qualify based on an income and asset test; Medicaid is generally designed for low-income individuals or families.
+Medicaid covers long-term care costs, but to be eligible, you need to qualify based on an income and asset test; Medicaid is generally designed for low-income individuals or families.
 Benefits and eligibility vary from state to state, and the choices for where and how you receive care could be limited.

 However, many insurance companies no longer offer traditional policies, and those that do may raise annual premiums after purchase.